John 14:1-6 (KJV)

 7 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

 A Message of Comfort

 Only hours before being arrested, Jesus spoke heartfelt words to his disciples.
-Knowing his death was near and knowing the confusion, fear, and despair his disciples would experience, Jesus took time to offer them words of comfort to sooth their soon-to-be deeply troubled hearts and minds.
+Knowing his death was near and understanding the confusion, fear, and despair his disciples would experience, Jesus took time to offer them words of comfort to soothe their soon-to-be deeply troubled hearts and minds.

-Jesus disciples were not expecting Jesus to die.
-When explaining his coming death to his disciples, Peter privately rebuked Jesus for suggesting Messiah would die.
-(Matthew 16:22) Although the disciples had heard Jesus preach the gospel many times, and although he had told them he would die, (Luke 9:45-47) the disciples were still surprised to discover the way in which Jesus would make atonement for their sins.
+Jesus disciples were not expecting Jesus to die, and his arrest and execution were going to leave the disciples shocked and troubled.
+When explaining his coming death to his disciples, Peter had privately rebuked Jesus for suggesting Messiah would die.
+(Matthew 16:22) Although the disciples had heard Jesus preach the gospel many times, and although he had told them plainly he would die, (Luke 9:45-47) the disciples were still surprised to discover the way in which Jesus would make atonement for their sins.

 It was only after his resurrection that the disciples would finally understand why Jesus had to suffer the cross.
-(Luke 24:44-45) For the disciples of Jesus, the days between his arrest and his resurrection would be a period of bewildering disarray, heartbreak, denial, and despair.
+(Luke 24:44-45) For the disciples of Jesus, the days between his arrest and his resurrection was time of bewilderment, disarray, heartbreak, denial, and despair.

 Out of compassion for his disciples and the internal turmoil they were about to experience, Jesus offered them four comforting facts they could hold onto during the time of their despair.
 The timeless truths Jesus offered the disciples are likes anchors in a storm.
 When troubles surround the believer, holding to these promises of Jesus will keep a believer held secure.